 In this article, I’ve covered 7 awesome facts about oriental cats.

-This breed of cat feature a long, elegant style body with a shimmering tail full of glossy long hair.
+This breed of cat features a long, elegant-style body with a shimmering tail full of glossy long hair.
 They come in a wide variety of solid colors (e.g. cream, chocolate, silver) and tabby variations.